 Kapton® is a Registered Trademark of E.I. du Pont de Nemours and Company used under license by CS Hyde Company.

 TPX® (Polymethylpentene, or PMP) has remarkable combination of transparency and resistance to heat/chemicals.
 Some of its distinguishing characteristics include its low moisture absorption, exceptional electrical and acoustical properties, good chemical resistance, high heat resistance, and transparency.

 3 mil. and 5 mil.
-Material is gloss/matte
+TPX® has a gloss/matte surface

-10 mil. both polish/matte (*limited availability matte/matte) specify when ordering to confirm availability
+10 mil.
+TPX® Film has a Gloss (polish)/matte surface (*limited availability matte/matte) specify when ordering to confirm availability